 Secure Tenure on Zanzibar: creating a new methodology for collecting data on land

 Implemented by the grantee Spatial Collective, the project has reviewed the land adjudication process in Zanzibar, assessed the efficiency of data collection methods and completed the subsequent redesign of the paper based adjudication form.
-A smartphone and web-based platform for digital data collection was built and tested in the field with the Adjudication Department of the RGoZ Commission for Lands.
-Data collection activities will now start within the pilot area.
+A smartphone and web-based platform for digital data collection was built and tested in the town of Shakani with the Adjudication Department of the RGoZ Commission for Lands.

 This 2-page final report highlights the key lessons learned and achievements of this 12-month pilot project.